MegaManSec/JoshuaHu/menu/about.md

 The following is a summary of an in-depth look into who I am, my values, my interests, my history, my motivations, and what I'm looking for from others.
 Looking for the best cyber security expert in the world?
 Well, look elsewhere!
-I may not be able to solve leetcode problems, nor do I take part in bug bounties, but it you're looking for a detail-oriented, dedicated, and passionate person that enjoys solving problems, never gives up, and will learn the how to do anything that hasn't been learnt before, then I might just be the person you're looking for.
+But, well..
+I may not be able to solve leetcode problems, nor do I take part in bug bounties, but if you're looking for a detail-oriented, dedicated, and passionate person that enjoys solving problems, never gives up, and will learn the how to do anything that hasn't been learnt before, then I might just be the person you're looking for.